intervortex/vortex/site/content/posts/blurbs/2023-07-06-blurb-state-of-the-vortex-mid-year-2023.md

 **\[2.]** Thantifaxath - Hive Mind Narcosis

-The vortex's absurd bias toward murky, messy, "dissonant melody over indistinguishable downtuned guitars", barely yellow generic metal has dredged up many too many mediocre albums over the years.
+The vortex's absurd bias toward murky, messy, "occasional dissonant melody over indistinguishable downtuned guitars", barely yellow generic metal has dredged up many too many mediocre albums over the years.
 So I'm glad everyone finally decided to rally behind a disso record that actually has some thought, purpose and structure to it.
+Thantifaxath excel in the use of space, establishing an idea and slowing disfiguring it until only a mangled picasso-esque shadow of its original form remains.

 {{< embed "https://bandcamp.com/EmbeddedPlayer/album=132689568/size=large/bgcol=333333/linkcol=e99708/tracklist=false/artwork=small/transparent=true/" >}}